Useful Tips on How to Avoid Interruptions at Work

 Why Are Interruptions Harmful?

-Aside from being a bit aggravating, it’s been found that even the smallest workplace interruptions can have a severe effect on your workflow.
+Aside from being somewhat aggravating, it has been found that even the most minor workplace interruptions can significantly impact your workflow.
 I’ve written before about how interruptions are one of the biggest time wasters at work: emails alone have been found to disrupt us 37 times per hour!

 According to the Washington Post, we can lose up to 6 hours each workday to interruptions between the time it takes to address the disruption and the time we need to switch back to the original task and find our focus.